 - Red Cross has pet-friendly prep tips too.

 Per Ready.Gov, at the bare minimum, a disaster supplies kit is simply a collection of basic items your household may need in the event of an emergency, including a backpack with items you absolutely must take in case of evacuation.
 In addition, you may have to stay put on your own for some time after a major emergency.
 So do stockpile some food, water bottles, and other supplies – they usually recommend enough for 72 hours at least.
 And realize you may have no electricity, water, sewer, gas, or, GASP, telephones!
 So the food has to be things that doesn’t necessarily require cooking.
 (And don’t forget the non-electric can opener!)
-Or if you have a BBQ – keep some brickets and/or propane handy.
+Or if you have a BBQ – keep some briquets and/or propane handy.
 A friend of ours survived no power for two weeks after a hurricane a few years back.
 She told me how the neighborhood came together and took turns each night barbecuing dinner for the whole block.

 Know Your Neighbors

 That last story makes a great segue to a vital piece of this disaster prep puzzle.
 KNOW YOUR NEIGHBORS.
 They will be one of your best resources in case of a major emergency.
 I’m bold on paper but often shy in person.
 Still and all, I’ve been involved with Neighborhood Watch and Neighborhood Associations for years.
 It’s a great way to help others AND in turn, it helps you.
-So if you’ve been a bit shy getting to know your neighbors as well, take advantage of the holiday season (or any “National Day Celebration”), and take a batch of cookies or some flowers to a neighbor and say “How-De-Do.”
+So if you’ve been a bit shy getting to know your neighbors as well, take advantage of whatever holiday season or any “National Day Celebration” is happening, and take a batch of cookies or some flowers to a neighbor and say “How-De-Do.”
 I’m very blessed in our current neighborhood to have great neighbors who welcomed us when we moved in with cookies, smiles, and warm hellos.
-Hopefully you will too.
+Hopefully you will enjoy that too.
 But if not, smile, wave, make eye contact, weed out front, take walks and wave and say Hello.
 (True confession here, Most of the time when I take a walk, I’m talking on the phone with a kid or grandkid.
-BUT I DO wave and sometimes say, “Hold on” to say hello to those I pass. 🙂 It works well and makes for a great neighborhood community.
+BUT I DO wave and sometimes say, “Hold on” to say hello to those I pass. ) 😃 It works well and makes for a great neighborhood community.
 And in a major emergency, you’ll be triply glad you did that!

 Roseville CA Joys